 COA stands for "Certificate Of Analysis", it does NOT stand for "Certificate Of Authenticity".

 Anyone can submit samples of 1:20 or lower ratios or even different but similar looking herbs to laboratories for analyses for the presence of salmonella or E. coli or heavy metals etc. However, when the sample is submitted to the laboratory it is described to them and labeled as 1:200 Tongkat Ali extract.

 If the laboratory is paid to perform only tests for salmonella and E. coli and heavy metals etc, they will just do that.
 Nothing more, nothing less.

-A HPLC test is the only sure way to know if a product is real and potent or just fake/weak, but most COA's do not contain any HPLC information as they only have the bare minimum of tests carried out, such as tests for presence of heavy metals etc, thy don't care if the product is real or not and don't want to pay to find out because they would then lose plausible deniability if it is fake.
+An HPLC test is the only sure way to know if a product is real and potent or just fake/weak, but most COA's do not contain any HPLC information as they only have the bare minimum of tests carried out, such as tests for presence of heavy metals etc, they don't care if the product is real or not and don't want to pay to find out because they would then lose plausible deniability if it is discoverd that the $100 per kilo product they are making a 2000%+ profit margin from, is fake.

 Peptides what?
 The word eurypeptides suggests that somebody is talking about peptides within the Eurycoma plant, but it is not explained on websites that sell Tongkat Ali extract standardized to eurypeptides, what these peptides are supposed to be.

 Not a single scientific source or study on Tongkat Ali in the history of mankind, other than the one study provided by the people who are trying to sell you eurypeptides, has ever referred to or mentioned eurypeptides.
 So, products claiming to be standardized to eurypeptides are standardized too something unknown in both nature and science.